tymyrddin/cheatsheets/source/docs/stealth/evading-av.md

 protections.

-Tools like Veil and MSFVenom may be useful for learning purposes in a lab context, but the most effective way to avoid antivirus detection on a target machine in a real-life organisational context is to create customized payloads or develop your own from scratch based on context of the pentesting/red teaming..
+Tools like Veil and MSFVenom may be useful for learning purposes in a lab context, but the most effective way to avoid antivirus detection on a target machine in a real-life organisational context is to create customised payloads or develop your own from scratch based on context of the pentesting/red teaming..

-## Customisation
+## Customised payloads

 For customisation, use Metasploit templates in the `data/templates/src` directory for DLLs, EXEs, and Windows Services.
 Plug in [exploit-db shellcodes](https://www.exploit-db.com/shellcodes) into the template.
 Or use `msfpayload` or